jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 Notice a few key things here:

 1. The class derives from
-   `WebApiSpec<Program>` this is necessary to launch your API code into the a test harness for testing APIs.
+   `WebApiSpec<Program>` this is necessary to launch your API code into a test harness for testing APIs.
 2. The class is decorated with the category `[Trait("Category", "Integration.API")]` that is important to distinguish these kinds of tests from others (like unit tests).
 3. The class is decorated with the attribute